-cluding those that did not intersect with the road network during the clipping process (Zhao et al., 2017).
+We used a filter-and-refine strategy which included subdividing the complex flood extent into smaller units and excluding those that did not intersect with the road network during the clipping process (Zhao et al., 2017).
 We also calculated the area of the flood extent to remove the area of unwanted small polygons, also known as sliver polygons (Tolpekin and Stein, 2012; Heywood et al., 2011).
 The above results in polygon simplification, which increases the performance of the spatial queries needed to create the post-disaster network (Grippa et al., 2018).

-The use of pgouting was key to calculating the centrality values and to selecting a self-connected network with one component, which is essential for calculating paths or distances (Lu et al., 2018).
-As the largest component of the network had a length of 10,912 km (97% of the total network), we decided to exclude the remaining 2,586 self-connected networks, which are often caused by tagging barriers in the OSM data.
+The use of pgrouting was key to calculating the centrality values and to selecting a self-connected network with one component, which is essential for calculating paths or distances (Lu et al., 2018).
+As the largest component of the network had a length of 10,912 km (97% of the total network), we decided to exclude the remaining 2,586 selfconnected networks, which are often caused by tagging barriers in the OSM data.